 Historically, most of the DOH and PNNL U-235 concentrations in water are in good agreement, as typically the results are below detection limits.
 However, for cases where U-235 is detected, primarily in 300 Area riverbank seep water, there is a systematic bias in which PNNL often reports higher concentrations than DOH.
-This trend is evident in the scatter plot of historical results for 300 Area riverbank seep water shown in Figure 3.2.12.
+This trend is evident in the U-235 data shown in Figure 3.2.10.